defunctzombie/node-script/README.md

 The core node.js modules (events, http) are supported through this mechanism and will be shimmed for you automatically.
 Any shims you specify will override the defauls.

+You can specify shims for your modules with a `shims` field in your package.json.
+Script will detect those shims and use them.

 ## cli ##

 Instead of adding boilerplate to your source files for "client side usage", just use the script command line tool to generate distributed versions of your library with all of the dependencies bundled.